Popular automations

 What you can automate with Google Drive and Plutio

 The Google Drive-Plutio connection creates consistent file organization without manual folder management.
-Every project gets the same structure from the start.
+Every project gets the same structure from the start, and the naming convention stays consistent across dozens or hundreds of projects over time.

 Project folders on creation